Self-harm and suicide

 Feeling suicidal

-The term ‘suicidal ideations’ refers to thoughts that life isn’t worth living, ranging in intensity from fleeting thoughts such as ‘I don’t want to be here anymore’ to well-thought-out plans for killing oneself.
-It is estimated that between 22% and 38% of adolescents have thought about suicide at some point in their lives.
+The term ‘suicidal ideation’ refers to thoughts that life isn’t worth living, ranging in intensity from fleeting thoughts such as ‘I don’t want to be here anymore’ (which many people experience to some degree) to well-thought-out plans for killing oneself.
+Any suicidal ideation can be distressing, and it’s important to seek support if you or someone you know is distressed by these thoughts, or they get more intense or frequent.

 Risk factors associated with suicidal behaviour in young people